Crocheting for cancer charitiesPublished on 9 January 2019 By Merion 4 min read

 Different cancers produce different symptoms, but often those undergoing treatment feel the cold more than usual, because their immune systems are under fire.
-Crocheting something warm can provide a little piece of comfort, but remembering the practicalities are important.
-We've gathered some of our coziest, gentlest crochet for cancer patterns for you to explore.
+Crocheting something warm can provide a little piece of comfort, but remembering the practicalities is important.

 Blankets are wonderful gifts, but they’re big projects so if you decide to make one, consider essential factors, such as:

 - Allergies - some people are allergic to animal fibres, or have sensitive skin due to treatment, so stick to plant based yarns or acrylics if necessary

 - Temperature - if it’s the middle of summer or your intended recipient is living in a hot climate, the last thing they will want is a heavy woollen blanket weighing them down, so consider cooler throws in cotton or cotton blends.

 - Itchiness - make sure the yarn you use is gentle against the skin, treatment can cause skin sensitivities

 - Colour - choose a colour scheme that the recipient will love, a favourite colour or a tonal selection to match a bedroom or a sofa

 Hats are thoughtful gifts for many reasons.
 People going through chemo and radiotherapy sometimes lose their hair and feel both cold and/or self conscious.
 A super soft, gentle hat is perfect.
 Be careful to:

 - Choose a yarn that is very soft and non-irritating. some charities and hospitals recommend not using wool, but you may find that a super soft merino wool is exactly what you need as long as the recipient has no sensitivities or allergies.